-Our net proceeds from the sale of the 5,000,000 shares of common stock we are offering will be approximately \$ million, and approximately \$ million if the underwriter s overallotment option is exercised in full, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
-We may change the size of this offering based on demand and market conditions.
+Our proceeds from the sale of the 5,000,000 shares of common stock we are offering will be approximately \$48.05 million, and approximately \$55.26 million if the underwriter s overallotment option is exercised in full.
+After deducting estimated offering expenses payable by us our net proceeds from the sale of the 5,000,000 shares of common stock we are offering will be approximately \$47.75 million, and approximately \$54.96 million in the underwriter s overallotment option is exercised in full.